 As part of our duty to protect the public we hold formal public hearings into cases about dental professionals.

-has decided there is a case.
-The case is then referred to one of the practice committees depending on the type of case, and a hearing is held.
-Practice committee hearings form the third and last stage of our complaints procedure
+have decided there is a case.
+The case is then referred to one of the Practice Committees depending on the type of case, and a hearing is held.
+Practice Committee hearings form the third and last stage of our complaints procedure

 - The Professional Conduct Committee (PCC) is charged with determining whether or not a dental professional's fitness to practise is impaired on the basis of the facts found proved.
 Where a registrant's fitness to practise is found to be impaired the PCC decides whether to impose a sanction.

 - The Professional Performance Committee (PPC) deals with cases where it appears that a dental professional's performance is consistently falling below an acceptable standard.